-Ex-Gov. John Hickenlooper Drops Presidential Bid As Beto O'Rourke Recasts His Focus
+Ex-Gov. Hickenlooper Drops Presidential Bid As Beto O'Rourke Takes On Trump 'Threat'

 This morning, I’m announcing that I’m no longer running for President.
 While this campaign didn’t have the outcome we were hoping for, every moment has been worthwhile & I’m thankful to everyone who supported this campaign and our entire team.https://t.co/1ijSjkbzzd— John Hickenlooper (@Hickenlooper) August 15, 2019

-And earlier Thursday, former Texas Rep. Beto O'Rourke recast his campaign as one that will more forcefully take on President Trump.
+Earlier Thursday, former Texas Rep. Beto O'Rourke recast his campaign as one that will more forcefully take on President Trump.

 O'Rourke, who has qualified for the September debate, has also struggled and is now relaunching his campaign for the second time.
 After taking some time off from the campaign trail after a mass shooting in his hometown of El Paso killed 22 people, O'Rourke now says the renewed focus of his campaign will be about "taking the fight to Donald Trump."
 O'Rourke called the president "the greatest threat to this country, bar none."